 In recent years, heavy rainfall conditions have caused the loss of numerous human lives and properties around the world.
-To limit the damage produced by the floods resulting from such rainfall events, levees were constructed in low-rise or prone-toinundation around heavier of these levees did not consider the effects of
+To reduce the damages by floods, levees were constructed in the low-rise or inundation-prone areas.
+If the design of the levees did not consider the effects of extreme rainfall through various failure mechanisms, levee failures could occur, such as those during Hurricane Katrina in the USA in 2005 and Typhoon Morakot in southern Taiwan in 2009.
+The rainfall record in southern Taiwan during Typhoon Morakot was even close to the world record.
+This study performed a reliability analysis of Chiuliao First Levee in southern Taiwan.
+The reliability of the Chiuliao First Levee on Laonong River with respect to various possible failure mechanisms was analyzed.
+The parameters employed in this study were the water level and the scouring depth, which are related to the flood return period, and the in situ friction angle.
+Three major failure mechanisms were considered, including slope failure of the levee and sliding and overturning failures of the retaining wall.
+The possible difference between the water levels on the two sides of the levee was accounted for by including water level difference (WLD) coefficients in the above analysis and a steady state seepage condition inside the levee.

-- inundation areas.
-However, if the design of these levees did not consider the effects of extreme flow rate (say more than 200 year flood return period) or of seepage through the levee or various failure mechanisms, levee failure can occur.
-For example, levee failures occurred during the rainfall events of Hurricane Katrina in the US in 2005 and Typhoon Morakot in Southern Taiwan in 2009.
-The rainfall record in Southern Taiwan - 10 during Typhoon Morakot was close to the world record.
-This study performed a reliability analysis of Chiuliao 1st Levee in Southern Taiwan.
-The reliability of the Chiuliao 1st Levee on Laonong River with respect to various possible failure mechanisms was analyzed.
-The parameters employed in this study were the water level and the scouring depth, which are related to the flood return period, and the in-situ friction angle.
-Three - 15 major failure mechanisms were considered, including slope failure of the levee, and sliding and overturning failures of the retaining wall.
-The possible difference between the water levels on the two sides of the levee was accounted for by including water level difference (WLD) coefficients in the above analysis and a steady state seepage condition inside the levee. - 20 Our results show that retaining wall sliding and overturning failures are less sensitive to variation in the scouring depth than slope sliding failure when a constant value of the friction angle is considered.
+On the one hand, our results show that retaining wall sliding and overturning failures are less sensitive to variation in the scouring depth than slope sliding failure when a constant value of the friction angle is considered.
 In addition, we found that the longer the flood return period, the more sensitive the retaining wall sliding reliability index becomes to variation in the WLD coefficient.
-On the other hand, when the variability of the in-situ friction - angle and scouring depth were included in the analysis for various flood return periods, it was found that retaining wall sliding and overturning failures are more sensitive to variability in the friction angle.
-The results for the distribution of the slope sliding failure FS obtained when accounting for the variability in the in-situ friction angle are similar to those obtained with constant in-situ friction angles, which shows that this failure mechanism is less sensitive to variability in the friction angle.
-When the variability of the in-situ friction angle was considered, the reliability index is less sensitive to the return period when it is greater than 2 years.
+On the other hand, when the variability of the in situ friction angle and scouring depth were included in the analysis for various flood return periods, it was found that retaining wall sliding and overturning failures are more sensitive to variability in the friction angle.
+The results for the distribution of the slope sliding failure FS obtained when accounting for the variability in the in situ friction angle are similar to those obtained with constant in situ friction angles.
+This shows that slope sliding is less sensitive to variability in the friction angle.